cfpb/design-system/CONTRIBUTING.md

 ## Changing the codebase

-We work off feature branches from the `master` branch.
+We work off feature branches from the `main` branch.
-After you've edited a component, open a Pull Request to merge your feature branch back into `master`.
+After you've edited a component, open a Pull Request to merge your feature branch back into `main`.

 For example, if you wanted to change `@cfpb/cfpb-buttons` and use it in [cfgov-refresh](https://github.com/cfpb/cfgov-refresh),